 As I and Ammu stood away and watched, Chinnu tiptoed and placed the note on the counter.
 When she received the change, she said ‘Thank You’ to the waiter.
 That was the first transaction in her life.

 “Now to the beach”, I said while igniting the car to life.
 They smiled.

 As soon as I stopped at the drive-in at the beach, the girls ran out, on the sands, bare footed.
-I locked the car and followed, because they didn’t know how dangerous a beach could be.
+I locked the car and quickly followed them, because they didn’t know how dangerous a beach could be.

 I held Ammu by one hand and Chinnu by the other while we chased the waves.
 The sand seeping from beneath their own feet was a terrific experience for them, I guess, because whenever a wave receded, the two would shriek and squeeze my hand tightly.

-Afterwards, the Ammu wanted a ride, sitting on my shoulders. (this sadistic event has taken place twice a day ever since the girls arrived at our place.
-The result- backache) When I offered to lift her, she raised her hands and came into my arms.
+Afterwards, Ammu wanted a ride, sitting on my shoulders. (this sadistic event has taken place twice a day ever since the girls arrived at our place.
+The end result- backache) When I offered to lift her, she raised her hands and came into my arms.
 Meanwhile, Chinnu was collecting sea shells.
-After giving Ammu a ride on my shoulders, we sat down together and I told her about the tooth fairy.
-She checked my purse to make sure that her tooth isn’t missing.
+After giving Ammu a ride on my shoulders, we sat down together and I told her about Jinn, the mystical creatures that often perform magic.
+She then checked my purse to make sure that her tooth isn’t missing.

 “Hey, look!” an elderly man tapped on my shoulder and pointed to the sea.

 The sight I saw caused my heart to miss one beat.
 Chinnu, looking for seashells, had gone so far into the sea and a giant wave had toppled her down.
 She was drowing.

 Three men, who were playing volleyball, jumped into the sea for saving her.